twse/random-stuff/README.md

 * **Icons.zip**: Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs of the past and present.
 See http://bobsgame.wikia.com/wiki/Extras for Third-Party Notices.
 * **LTROL Font**: TrueType Unicode font based on the font used in the North American version of Lufia: The Ruins of Lore (2003), excluding random glyphs which replaces portions of the Hiragana subset.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 * **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits) from Gervase Markham (partial list only).
 In the early days, Dawn Endico was responsible for updating the list through CVS.
+* **PSF Contributor Signatories.htm**: Includes people who received the contributor form from the Python Software Foundation (partial list only).
 * **READBL Fonts**: Self-loading font family based on the “System VIO” font from OS/2.
 Some characters modified.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Hebrew or Cherokee scripts.
 Created using utilities by Iván Llanas and Michael J. Mefford (PC Magazine).
 * **SitePal Forum Drug Words.htm**: Words related to medicine excluding song artists – these were used to spam the SitePal legacy forums from February and March 2011 which no longer exists.
 * **Ubunteros.htm**: Ubuntu members, Launchpad users and open source contributors who signed the Ubuntu Code of Conduct (partial list only).